☎ CONTACT Phone: 215-762-5530 Fax: 215-762-5540 e-mail: frontdesk@phillyent.com ➤ Office Hours Monday - Friday: 8AM - 4PM Saturday and Sunday: Closed

 Thomas Jefferson University Choir

-Please join us for
+Please join us for the

 the thomas jefferson university choir and orchestra

-54th anniversary SPRING concert
+54th anniversary Spring concert recording

-friday, April 12, 2024
+Friday, April 12, 2024

 the thomas jefferson university choir and orchestra